 - Publish the popular Organic Broadcaster newspaper, offered free to 10,000+ readers;

 - Organize on-farm field days to showcase best practices on thriving organic farms;

 - Maintain the Upper Midwest Organic Resource Directory to help farmers find suppliers, buyers, processors, agencies and more;

 - Manage the Farmer-to-Farmer Mentoring Program to boost new farmers’ skills and understanding of organic practices;

-- Continue to expand content on our website, which receives more than 35,000 views a month from folks seeking information about organic and sustainable farming practices;
+- Expand content on our website, the information hub on organic and sustainable farming practices;

 - Gifts of Cash